Jane Eyre - The Story

 The girls lead a rigid life of deprivation under their cruel headmaster, Rev. Brocklehurst.
 Jane befriends Helen Burns but when Helen dies of consumption an anguished Jane finds herself questioning her destiny.

-Jane graduates Lowood as a young woman to become teacher to the orphans.
-However, she yearns for new experiences in the wider world and accepts an invitation to become governess at Thornfield manor.
+Jane graduates from Lowood as a young woman to become teacher to the orphans.
+However, she yearns for new experiences in the wider world and accepts an invitation to become governess at Thornfield Hall.

 All is not peaceful at Thornfield however; Jane senses secrets within the whispering walls.
 One night, Jane is woken by the smell of smoke and rescues Mr Rochester from his flaming bed.
 As they stand in the fire’s aftermath, an intimacy is born that both excites and scares Jane.